A proven pattern for hooking gargantuan pike during early ice

 A guiding buddy of mine and northern pike nemesis, Paul Nelson, developed a pike-specific rod for Frabill.
 It’s quite the fish tamer.
 Found in the Ice Hunter series, the 32-inch, medium-heavy stick yields the perfect balance of a firm but playful tip with the backbone of a brontosaurus.

 It takes angler skill to bring down fish of this magnitude as well.
 Expect violent runs and very dynamic directional changes.
 To win, you must wear the fish out, no horsing it in.
-Pulling back too hard nearly insures that the jig will tear free.
+Pulling back too hard nearly ensures that the jig will tear-free.
 Maintain pressure, letting the drag do what it’s designed to do.
 As a failsafe, I back-reel with the drag-system covering my behind.
-If the fish runs exceptionally fast, lock down on the handle and the drag takes over – beautiful 2-part harmony.
+If the fish runs exceptionally fast, lockdown on the handle, and the drag takes over – beautiful 2-part harmony.